Woman Struck, Killed By Commuter Train In Bergen

-An elderly woman with a wheeled walker was struck and killed by a commuter train in Westwood the morning of Monday, Sept.
+A woman who was struck and killed by a commuter train in Westwood was identified as an 88-year-old local resident.

+Cecile L. Archer lived at the nearby Madison Apartments, a few blocks from the other side of the tracks where she and her wheeled walker were hit near the Westwood train station at 9:48 a.m.
+Monday, Sept.
 12.

 The Pascack Valley Line No. 1605 train had left Hoboken at 8:56 a.m. and was to arrive in Spring Valley at 10:10 a.m., NJ TRANSIT's Jim Smith said.